Atomic Habits vs Tiny Habits: Which Method Fits You

 Conclusion

-It was never about which book to read.
+It was never really about which book to read.
 It was always about which layer of behavior change needs your attention right now.

 Next 10 minutes